-To refresh ourselves, here are our goals specifically for this Lesson:
+To refresh ourselves, our goals specifically for this Lesson are to:

 To this end, this week's Case will pick up where we left off last week, and will take the next step by framing the types of insights we seek to gain in our initial research effort.